* Click here to return to the main conference page *

 * This session, held jointly with the EDJE meeting, is open to all conference attendees

 4.2.
-Panel on Frameworks for Transforming Schools and Universities
+Panel on Frameworks for Transforming Schools and Universities [Moore 3140]

-Session Moderator: TBA
+Session Moderator: Efrain Brito

 Decolonizing Our Minds with Critical Media Literacy